abhiint16/AnalyticsDocumentation/README.md

 ### AnalyticsTracker

-AnalyticsTracker takes in all the attributes from AnalyticsHashMap and (XYZ)Analytics and then adds some more preference-level attribute to the resultant HashMap to submit the event instance that was created as shown using PinpointManager.
+AnalyticsTracker takes in all the attributes from AnalyticsHashMap and (XYZ)Analytics and then adds some more preference-level attribute(like STUDENT_ID, ADMISSION_NO, UUID, EVENT_GROUP) to the resultant HashMap to submit the event instance that was created as shown using PinpointManager.

 ![image](https://i.imgur.com/y2IsV3W.png)